On the Davenport-Heilbronn theorems and second order terms

 In this section, we estimate $S^{(i)}_n(X)$, and then use (\ref{mainerror}) and (\ref{eq941}) to obtain a corresponding estimate on $E^{(i)}_n(X/2,X)$.
 Given a form $f,$ let $w_n(f)$ denote as before the number of roots in $\P^1(\Z/n\Z)$ of $f$ (mod~$n$).
 Then the number $S^{(i)}_n(X)$ counts the number of $\GL_2(\Z)$-equivalence classes of irreducible binary cubic forms in $V_\Z^{(i)}$, weighted by $w_n(f)$, having discriminant bounded by $X$.
 Thus

 We now consider $w_n(f)$ as a function on $V_{\Z/n\Z}$ and bound its Fourier transform pointwise.
-This will allow us to show that $w_n(f)$ is equidistributed in boxes whose side lengths are small compared to $n$.
-This in turn will alllow us to count the number of binary cubic forms $f$, weighted by $w_n(f)$, in small boxes.
-We then can count this weighted number of binary cubic forms in fundumental domains using the ideas of Section 5, yielding the desired estimate for $S^{(i)}_n(X)$, and therefore for $|E^{(i)}_n(X/2,X)|$.
+This in turn will allow us to count the number of binary cubic forms $f$, weighted by $w_n(f)$, in small boxes (boxes with each side length at least $n^{3/4+\epsilon}$).
+We then can count this weighted number of binary cubic forms in fundamental domains using the ideas of Section 5, yielding the desired estimate for $S^{(i)}_n(X)$, and therefore for $|E^{(i)}_n(X/2,X)|$.